hx2A/py5website/main/install.rst

 .. important::

-  There is a known issues using py5 on Mac computers.
+  There are known issues using py5 on Mac computers.
 Mac users should read the :doc:`mac-users` page for more information.

 Requirements
 ============